Blog articles: October 2024

 So next time you're checking the oil in your car or scheduling maintenance for your equipment, remember that a little of lubrication goes a long way in keeping things running smoothly.

-Effects of Arginine
+The Positive Effects of Arginine on Wound Healing

 Arginine, an amino acid that our bodies naturally produce, has been getting a lot of attention in recent years.